Fumohouse/godot-luau-script/docs/src/introduction.md

   - Enforce permission levels for restricted APIs, such as networking or filesystem access
   - Limit breakage of the game by user scripts
-  - Scan PCKs for unsafe script or resource access
 - Support typechecking of source files

 Note that `godot-luau-script` was specifically built for loading untrusted UGC.